Chronic Sinus Infections? Here’s How To Stop Them For Good

 - Vitamin C

-All of these factors (bacteria, toxic biofilm, viruses, and toxins) can lead your immune system to activate inflammation cascades.
+All of these factors (bacteria, toxic biofilm, viruses, and toxins) can lead your immune system to activate inflammation.

-What to do about it: To calm and balance inflammation and increase your body’s immune strength, check out my 20 ways to lower inflammation and my one-day diet to lower inflammation, to get you back on track.
+What to do about it: To calm and balance inflammation and increase your body’s immune strength, check out my guide to lowering inflammation to get you back on track.
 Remember, balancing the immune system, calming inflammation, and healing all take time, but every internal victory will help increase your overall health.
 As inflammation subsides, immunity strengthens, and healing increases.
 Stay with your daily practices to improve gut health, decrease inflammation, and reduce toxic overload, and soon those chronic sinus infections could be a distant memory.